uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 contain inappropriate or off-topic material, should be edited quickly to remove text, images, or links.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  .. note:: You can only edit messages in a web browser.
+You cannot edit messages when you work in the edX mobile app.

 #.
 Log in to the site and then select the course on your **Current Courses**
    dashboard.